 When you initially name a document that you create in Google Docs, you might do so with the understanding that no one will see that document name.
 Or maybe you begin typing a document with a specific purpose in mind, only to find out later that the document was better suited for something else, or that it was needed for a different purpose.

-How to Change the Name of a Document in Google Docs
+How to Change the Name of a Document in Google Drive

 The steps in this article were performed in Google Chrome.
-Completing the steps outlined below will cause you to change the name of an existing document in Google Docs.
+Completing the steps outlined below will cause you to change the name of an existing document in Google Docs from Google Drive, meaning that you don’t actually need to open the document.

 Step 1: Open your Google Drive at https://drive.google.com/drive/my-drive and click the existing document that you would like to rename.